jackyzha0/quartz/content/Projects/Obsidian/livesync.md

 Once I had the database the guide specified up and running (simple because docker), I routed it through nginx and tried to set up the editor plugin.
 However, the docs fail to mention that **you have to create an empty table inside CouchDB** and point the plugin to that, so I was causing all sorts of issues and getting errors I didn't know how to fix until I tried that on a whim.
 Now it works perfectly and will handle my documents without issue!

-I also recommend setting up a keyboard shortcut for the `Replicate Now` command in Obsidian, I use `ctrl+shift+S`.
+I also recommend setting up a keyboard shortcut for the `Replicate Now` command in Obsidian.
+I use `ctrl+shift+S`.